Spring/summer 2017 waiver period is December 12, 2016 - February 5, 2017.

 In order for a mandated student to access the enrollment or waiver system forms, the student must be included on an eligibility file that the University sends to United Healthcare Student Resources.
-To be included in the eligibility file, you must be enrolled for fall classes and if you have a graduate assistantship, your fall job assignment must be set up in payroll.
+To be included in the eligibility file, you must be enrolled for spring classes and if you have a graduate assistantship, your spring job assignment must be set up in payroll.

 You must take action to activate your enrollment!

-The university will complete the automatic enrollment process in late September to enroll all mandated students who do not have an approved waiver request for the fall coverage period or who did not already complete the Enrollment form.
+The university will complete the automatic enrollment process in late February 2017 to enroll all mandated students who do not have an approved waiver request for the spring/summer coverage period or who did not already complete the Enrollment form.
 This process cannot occur until the waiver period closes and all waivers are processed.
 If you need to access your insurance prior to this occurring, you need to complete the Enrollment form and activate your coverage yourself!

 Insurance ID cards are available electronically once a student completes the Enrollment form.
 Students can access their insurance ID card electronically 24 hours a day through their United Healthcare My Account.
 Create or log into your United Healthcare My Account at www.uhcsr.com/univofga.
 United Healthcare will not mail insurance cards unless a student requests one to be mailed through his/her My Account.